vitl2907/robonomics-wiki/docs/ja/spot-lesson1.md

 * Yggdrasil (installation instructions [here](https://yggdrasil-network.github.io/installation.html))

+> For MacOS install .pkg file from the latest [release](https://github.com/yggdrasil-network/yggdrasil-go/releases)

 ## Connection

 To control Spot you need to connect to Spot Core.
 Go to this [link](https://[200:c32a:e1ac:1da2:15ed:626f:c1e0:36ed]:21443) and log in with your username and password (you can do that only with working yggdrasil).